-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-In this guest blog post, Gena takes a close look at obituaries and funeral notices and shows how the other names mentioned—survivors of the deceased, pall bearers, those sending flowers, etc., provide important clues that can steer your family history research in new, and sometimes unexpected, directions.
+Introduction: Gena Philibert-Ortega is a genealogist and author of the book “” In this guest blog post, Gena takes a close look at obituaries and funeral notices and shows how the other names mentioned—survivors of the deceased, pall bearers, those sending flowers, etc., provide important clues that can steer your family history research in new, and sometimes unexpected, directions.

 What information are you looking for when you search newspapers for an obituary?
 That’s a hard question: you might be looking for an obituary to reveal a death date, or the name of the cemetery where the deceased is buried.
 Maybe you are just trying to find out more about the person’s life, or perhaps you are hoping for some confirmation of something you already suspect.

 While all parts of an obituary are genealogy gold, the names found in an obituary—especially the list of those that survived the recently departed—can yield valuable clues for your genealogy research.

 1) Research the Lists of the Living

 A survivors list in an obituary or death notice is helpful because it verifies who was still alive at the time the obituary was published.
 If you are trying to determine the identity of two similarly-named individuals, or need to learn who was still alive at the time of your ancestor’s death, an obituary’s survivors list can be invaluable.

 The following obituary for Mrs. F. J. Frost (notice her first name is not revealed, a good reminder that women may be simply listed as a “Mrs.”) provides a wonderful listing of her children and grandchildren, and their residences.
 These are fantastic family history clues for your further genealogy research.